 Twitter party income has gone way down compared to last year.
 Paid social posts have gone up.
 Our affiliate income has definitely increased, but still has a lot of room for improvement.
 The expenses are high, but believe it or not, I cut back on a lot of impulse buys since doing these reports.

-If you post a blogging income report, please let me know.
+If you post a blog income report, please let me know.
 I'd love to read it, or maybe even link up!

 Rainbow Crumbs for You